Simultaneous Sensing Data Acquisition and Sharing in Low-Altitude Wireless Networks: Fundamental Limits and Optimal Signaling: Modified Source-Channel Separation Theorem

 \section{Modified Source-Channel Separation Theorem}

-In this section, we develop the modified source-channel separation theorem tailored for the dual-functional signaling CAS systems, aiming to elucidate the relationships between the CAS distortion, coding rate and communication channel capacity.
-The MSST retains a form analogous to the conventional source-channel separation theorem with distortion in lossy data transmission \cite[Theorem 10.4.1]{thomas2006elements}.
+In this section, we develop the modified source-channel separation theorem tailored for the \ac{sdas} systems, aiming to elucidate the relationships between the \ac{sdas} distortion, coding rate and channel capacity.
+In the MSST, we restrict the distortion metric satisfying the following separable condition.

 \underline{\textit{\textbf{Definition 3}}}: The distortion metric $d(\cdot, \cdot)$ is separable for the \ac{snc} processes, if the following equality holds,